-imum velocity on land (basically inundated area) and maximum velocity offshore, which an example of that is shown in Figure 15.
-Finally, the other important variable for navigational problems during a tsunami, which is the maximum vorticity is also reported with the similar method as the other gridded values.
-Figure 16 depicts the maximum vorticity in Lynnhaven River inlet during PR tsunami.
+velocity on land (basically inundated area) and maximum velocity offshore, which an example of that is shown in Figure 11.
+Finally, the other important variable for navigational problems during a tsunami, which is the maximum vorticity is also reported with the similar method as the other gridded values (Figure 12).
 All of the rasters in this project have the Mean High Water (MHW) datum and have ASCII format.
 In each raster file, the grid size (number of row and columns), the latitude and longitude coordinates corresponding to the southern and western boundaries of the domain, and cell size that defines the resolution of the simulation are included.
 Also, no data value for each raster is defined as well to limit the information to the inundated areas or other areas of interest.
 More information about the raster data is provided in Appendix A.